Sandy030403/sandy/README.md

-features added from the second branch
+features added from the second branch for the second code